Kepler-40: Characteristics

-Kepler-40 is an F-type star that is 1.48 times the mass of the Sun and 2.13 times its radius.
-The star has an effective temperature of 6510 K, making it hotter than the Sun.
+Kepler-40 is an F-type star that has 1.48 times the mass of the Sun and 2.13 times its radius.
+The star has an effective temperature of ±5999 K, making it hotter than the Sun.
 Its metallicity of [Fe/H] = 0.10 means that Kepler-40 has 1.26 times as much iron as the Sun does.

 Kepler-40 was, at the time of its discovery, the largest and most evolved star known to host a transiting planet.
 It is the sixth known host star with a radius over 1.8 times that of the Sun and a transiting planet, after stars that include Kepler-5 and Kepler-7.

 Kepler-40 lies approximately 2200 parsecs (7,200 light years) away from Earth, further than any star (with a known distance) with an exoplanet previously discovered by Kepler.
 With an apparent magnitude of 14.58, it was also dimmer than any star previously recognized by Kepler.
 Because of its low apparent magnitude, Kepler-40 cannot be seen with the naked eye.